rsfetch/rsfetch/README.md

 ### Things to Know

-1. ~~The packages section only works for Arch (or Arch-based) distros as it uses pacman.~~ Supports Arch-based (pacman), Debian/Ubuntu-based (apt), Void (xbps), Fedora (dnf), Solus (eopkg), BSD (pkg), OpenSUSE (rpm), Alpine (apk), Gentoo (portage) (note: requires portage-utils to be installed as it uses qlist), Rust (cargo), and Python (pip).

-2. If you plan to help, note that indentation is done with 4 spaces.
+1. If you plan to help, note that indentation is done with 4 spaces.
 It used to be tabs, but I have been told that spaces are the preferred indentation in the Rust community.
 Any new changes should be recorded in [CHANGELOG.md](CHANGELOG.md).

-### Requirements
-- `mpd + mpc` for the music info.
-(Completely optional, as music info is turned off by default.)
+2. These are the current package managers supported.
+I missed any, please report it in [this](https://github.com/rsfetch/rsfetch/issues/28) issue.
+    - pacman
+    - apt
+    - xbps
+    - dnf
+    - eopkg
+    - pkg
+    - rpm
+    - apk
+    - portage (note: requires portage-utils to be installed as it uses qlist)
+    - cargo
+    - pip

+3. The music info obtains the info from a locally running `mpd` server using `mpc`.
+If you want more music sources supported, let me know by opening up an issue.

 ### Installation
 I have prebuilt binaries in the releases tab for people who don't want to build from source, otherwise you can do this.